colomafarre/colomafarre.github.io/_posts/2016-06-03-ramona-turns-1.md

 <a href="/img/Bday/IMG_7400.JPG"> <img border="0" alt="Caption goes here" src = "/img/Bday/IMG_7400.JPG" width = "200"></a>

+I also made her birthday crown, with the help of my grandma!
+The cool thing about it is that the number is changeble so I will be able to use it for her next birthdays!

 <a href="/img/Bday/IMG_7347.jpg"> <img border="0" alt="Caption goes here" src = "/img/Bday/IMG_7347.jpg" width = "200"></a>

 <a href="/img/Bday/IMG_7417.jpg"> <img border="0" alt="Caption goes here" src = "/img/Bday/IMG_7417.jpg" width = "200"></a>